MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-github.md

 More samples for CSU – self hosted, Commerce Runtime, and headless Commerce APIs are published in the [Dynamics365Commerce.ScaleUnit](https://github.com/microsoft/Dynamics365Commerce.ScaleUnit) repository.

-The **readme.md** files inside the project folder contains more details on how to run these samples.
+The **readme.md** files inside the project folder contain more details on how to run these samples.

 ## Dynamics365Commerce.Solutions repository